What is the Melting Point of Aluminum and its Alloys?

 • Outboard motor parts

-A popularly known aluminum alloy with household applications is the A380.
+This is a well-known aluminum alloy with many household applications.
 This cast alloy has a lower melting point temp and a range of applications in the industry.
+Its melting temperature is 1000 to 1100 degrees Fahrenheit or 538-593 degrees Celsius.
+The application range at the Aluminium metal melting point temperature is:

 • Gear cases